 Resume Writing Tips for Sales Professionals

-Create a standout header
+Create a Standout Header

 Arrange your education and work experience sections in reverse chronological order with the most recent activities and achievements first.

-Create an eye-catching header by using a clear font in a slightly bigger size than the rest of your document.
+Create an eye-catching resume header by using a clear font in a slightly bigger size than the rest of your document.
 Include your full name and two reliable contact methods, such as a mobile phone number and professional email address.

 Listing your city and state is fine, but it’s best to leave out your full mailing address.
 If you have a personal website or LinkedIn profile, include those URLs too.

-Optimize for ATS
+Optimize the Resume For ATS

 Many employers use automated scanning programs called Applicant Tracking Systems to perform the first round of resume reviews.

 These programs rank documents based on specific elements that are usually driven by keywords.
-Make sure you use standard sales and marketing terminology in your document along with relevant keywords.
+Make sure you use standard sales and marketing terminology in your document, along with relevant keywords.

 You can get a good idea of the terms an employer is looking for by studying the language in the job description and emulating it in your resume.

-While many sales jobs rely on a candidate’s relevant experience and proven sales ability, you can use the education section of your resume to set yourself apart from other jobseekers.
+While many sales jobs rely on a candidate’s relevant experience and proven sales ability, you can use the education section of your resume to set yourself apart from other job seekers.